data2d3/Twitter/tweepy_twitter-python-streamer/README.md

 # streaming tweets with tweepy

 tweepy is a a well written and super easy to use to stream tweets. _computermacgyver_ has written some excellent code to stream tweets.
-We will walk through his code in this video.
+We will walk through his code in this video _streaming tweets with tweepy in 5 minutes_ https://www.youtube.com/watch?v=UvD6WQk-5UQ

 # Code